The Phillis Wheatley American Center

 Using the 21st century methods of research, the American Center offers to users access to new Information and Communication Technologies, including CDs, DVDs, databases and the Internet.
 It also offers to patrons Internet training to help them leverage the new world of the Internet and the World Wide Web alike.

-Throughout the year, or in order to highlight special events, the American Center produces bibliographies of its collections relevant to a certain determined number topics.
+Throughout the year, or in order to highlight special events, the American Center produces bibliographies of its collections relevant to a certain determined number of topics.
 Patrons may also request specific bibliographies within the Center’s collection.

 The “USINFO File” is a compendium of articles on the U.S. Foreign Affairs and selected domestic affairs, produced daily in English and French, by the Office of International Information Programs (IIP) of the U.S. Department of State, in Washington, DC.
 Members of the public who are interested in the foreign policy of the United States can be directed to online Internet sites.